Skip to main content

 Robert Nasanbat

-Robert Nasanbat (he/him) is a first-generation, Mongolian-American freshman studying Neurobiology at the Eighth College.
+Robert Nasanbat (he/him) is a first-generation, Mongolian-American freshman studying Neurobiology in his second-year at Eighth College.
 Growing up seeing how his parents worked so hard at the expense of their own health to give him the opportunity to pursue his interests inspired him to live a life of helping others.
 His passion for medicine, notably Pediatrics and Obstetrics, started when his mother was safely able to give birth to his little sister after both had severe pregnancy complications that almost cost both of their lives.
 The complications were from a lack of accessibility to quality care due to the fear of prejudice in the healthcare system.
 Robert now dreams of becoming a physician and using his various talents and interests to create projects that contribute their part in making healthcare, and the world, more equitable, so that everyone may pursue their wildest dreams.

 • Lorelai Nelson